Find A Doctor Or Hospital In Your Network.

 Again?
 Already?The next open enrollment for individuals will be Nov.
 1 to Dec.
 15. “But, didn’t we just go through open enrollment?” you ask.
 It does seem like it, doesn’t it?
 Well, open enrollment happens every year.
 It’s a bit like an annual checkup for your insurance coverage.

-Believe it or not, at Blue Cross and Blue Shield of Oklahoma (BCBSOK) we’ve been hard at work getting ready for the 2019 open enrollment period for a while now.
+Believe it or not, at Blue Cross and Blue Shield of Oklahoma (BCBSOK) we’ve been hard at work getting ready for open enrollment period for a while now.
 From now through the end of year, we’re fine tuning everything.
 Like Bill Murray in Groundhog Day (1993), year after year, we get ready for open enrollment, learning how to do it a little better each time.
 We listen to what you tell us.
 We talk to doctors’ offices.
 We look at trends in claims.
 We work on the plans we offer.
 We go over all of the ways we tell you about those plans.
 We look at all the forms we ask you to fill out.
 No detail is too small.
 Why?
 Because we love what we do!
 More importantly, we know it matters to you and yours.

 What is so “open” about Open Enrollment?Open means anyone can (and should) sign up for coverage for the next year.
 But, it’s only allowed within a set window of time.
 You may have heard it sometimes called an open enrollment period.